 Unity of Boulder Church sees several members who came from former churches they found abusive, according to Groverland.

 “(Religion) is designed to make your life better,” Groverland said.
-“Not to be breaking you down and creating more shame and fear and judgement in your life.
+“Not to be breaking you down and creating more shame and fear and judgment in your life.
 And a culture that is creating that, I don’t see a place for it.”

 Other aspects of Resurrection, such as its treatment of women, were also cause for alarm for Sweet, who said women in the church were “submissive to a fault” and were taught to be obedient to men, particularly ministers and pastors.
 Any form of physical touch between men and women was prohibited, even holding hands.